 Vimshottari Dasha Calculator

-Find your Vimshottari Mahadasha and Antardasha timeline from date, time, and place of birth.
+Find your Vimshottari Mahadasha, Antardasha, and Pratyantardasha timeline from date, time, and place of birth.
 Uses sidereal Lahiri ayanamsa and the classical 365.25-day Vimshottari convention.
+The Mahadasha is the major period, the Antardasha its sub-period (also called Bhukti or Dasa Bhukti), and the Pratyantardasha the third-level sub-period; all three are shown here under the Vimshottari dasha system.

 100% private - the Dasha calculation runs entirely in your browser.
 No birth data sent anywhere.